The (surprising) nuggets of the editorial staff #47 – Jordan

 How to wear suspenders correctly? – CDL#41 Reading The (surprising) nuggets of the editorial staff #47 – Jordan Next Test of the month: Claudio Mariani tailor-made pants

-I was taking stock of all the photos I had taken during the year - like this, to remind me of the good times - when I came across two photos from the Pitti Uomo in January 2019 which I had attended. assisted with Nicolò.
+I was taking a quick look back at all the photos I had taken over the year - just to remind me of the good times - when I came across two photos from the Pitti Uomo in January 2019 that I had attended with Nicolò.

-The first is a photo of a sweater from a Japanese brand and, when my eyes landed on it, the crush I had at the time came flooding back to me.
+The first is a photo of a sweater from a Japanese brand and, when my eyes fell on it, the crush I had at the time came back to me.

-The second is a photo of an extraordinary coat which had left as lasting an impression on my mind as the sweater but which, paradoxically, I no longer remember.
+The second is a photo of an extraordinary coat that had left as lasting a mark on my mind as the sweater but which, paradoxically, I no longer remember.

-So today I present to you these two nuggets that I am pleased to have not let die in the colorful patchwork of my digital film.
+So today I present to you these two nuggets that I am glad I did not let die in the colorful patchwork of my digital film.

-And then, another one slipped in too, which I discovered recently.
+And then another one slipped in too, which I discovered this one recently.
 It must have been a Tuesday.
-In any case, it was a beautiful day.
+It was a beautiful day in any case.

 A Fujito raglan sleeve crewneck